 When it comes to selling drugs, the same restrictions for schedule and severity apply.
 However, stipulations around the unlicensed or unregulated sale of these drugs make any such charge a felony.
 For example, if you are convicted of selling a certain drug, the severity in terms of its listed schedule, as well as the amount you have packaged as intended for sale, can cost you thousands of dollars in fines and between three to nine years in jail.
 For certain drugs that are regulated on a statewide basis, such as cannabis, proper permits and business licensing are needed to legally sell cannabis to others.

 When it comes to possession, Proposition 47 helps lessen the severity of charges for drug possession intended for personal use.
 However, if wrongly convicted of possession with intent to sell, these protections do not apply.
 Being able to have your case reviewed and argued on the proper grounds, especially if wrongly convicted of possession with the intent to sell, is crucial for reaching a fair verdict.

 Being convicted of a drug crime, especially one as severe as intent to sell, can be very damaging to your reputation, getting you into some very difficult situations.
 In California, where the results of having a felony can strip you of access to housing, firearms, or certain job applications, making sure that your situation is properly handled in court is key to proving your innocence.
-The team at The Law Office of James E. Silverstein in Calabasas is available to help evaluate and argue your case.
+The criminal defense lawyers at The Law Office of James E. Silverstein in Calabasas is available to help evaluate and argue your case.
 Contact us today for a defense attorney that is well-versed in California drug law.